wp-plugins/maxbuttons/readme.txt

 </table>`

 == Changelog ==
+= 1.14.0 =
+* Updated description and Go Pro page to show new price of MaxButtons Pro.

 = 1.13.0 =
 * Added 'exclude' parameter to shortcode to exclude button from rendering on certain posts/pages.
 * Replace get_theme_data() with wp_get_theme() on the support page.